yoichiwo7/playground/plogpy/README.md

-TOOD: The document is under construction.
+> TOOD: The document is under construction.
 It may contain old/wrong information.

-# Overview
+`plogpy` is CLI/Python module for generating pandas DataFrame or Excel report file from peformance-related logs.

-`plogpy` is CLI/Python module for generating a report from a performance-related log file.
+# Features

 It has following features: